SSmith-NUIG/Pool-seq_analysis_microbiome/README.md

 ## Step four

 Run ```Pyloseq.R``` to analyse the pyloseq object and create all plots using in microbiome chapter of thesis.

+## Optional

+Run ```ancombc2.R``` to analyse the microbiome using ancombc2s method instead of the relative abundance method in the previous step.